1yc4n0rn0t/access/README.md

 |                         |
 |                         |

-Access is bash script written in python
+Yet another python web scanner

 It can be used to gather intelligence on websites and webservers.